-Please read the Cycle to Work Scheme Guidance.pdf carefully before applying.
+Please read the Cycle to Work Scheme Guidance carefully before applying.

-If you have already registered then sign in via this link with your username and password.
+If you have already registered for mylifestyle, then you can sign in using your username and password.

-Once submitted, your application will await approval from MOD.
-Please note that a manual check needs to be undertaken by DBS at this stage and it could take a number of working days to complete this.
-As soon as the approval has been given, your letter of collection will be automatically dispatched to you via email for you to then take into your chosen store, or redeem online to get your bike and/or safety accessories.
+Once approval has been given, your letter of collection will be automatically dispatched to you via email for you to then take into your chosen store, or redeem online to purchase your bike and/or accessories.